 If You Fall Face First in a Pile

-Horse manure is unlikely to spread any disease to people, including bacterial problems with e-coli which is killed in sunlight.
+Horse manure is unlikely to spread any disease to people, including bacterial problems with E. coli, which is killed in sunlight.
 Human and dog waste are far more likely to spread disease and parasites to humans.
-While it's unpleasant to find it on walking trails and other public places, it's not very harmful.
-It is, however, good manners for your to stop and get the pile out of the way if your horse poops on a shared trail or parking lot.
+While it's unpleasant to find it on walking trails and other public places, horse manure is not typically harmful.
+It is, however, good manners for you to stop and get the pile out of the way if your horse poops on a shared trail or parking lot.

 06 of 09

 Horse manure changes color and consistency depending on their diet.
 When the horse eats a diet of grass or very bright green rich hay, the manure will be a bright green color when fresh.
-If the horse is eating paler green hay, the manure will be paler and if the horse is forced it eat brownish hay, the manure will be a similar color.
-Outdoors, the weather bleaches it all brown eventually and the rain and sun break it down into the soil.
+If the horse is eating paler green hay, the manure will be paler, and if the horse is forced to eat brownish hay, the manure will be a similar color.
+Outdoors, the weather bleaches it all brown eventually, and the rain and sun break it down into the soil.

 07 of 09